What is Accounts Receivable Aging?

 - Greater than 90 days: Invoices that are more than 90 days past their due date.

 How an Aging Report Works

 An aging report is used to show the outstanding customer invoices and the number of days they’ve been outstanding.
-If the company’s billing policy is to allow customers to pay for products and services in the future, the aging report allows the company to keep track of the invoices and when they are due, so that the customers will pay them promptly.
+If the company’s billing policy is to allow customers to pay for products and services in the future, the aging report allows the company to keep track of the customers’ invoices and when they are due.

 The aging report also shows the total invoices due for each customer when grouped based on the age of the invoice.
 The company’s management should generate an aging report once a month so that they know the invoices that are coming due.
 They can then notify customers of invoices that are past their due date.

 Possible issues in Accounts Receivable Aging Reports

 Although an accounts receivable aging report helps the management team track the financial state of the company, it may provide information that is misleading, depending on the time when the aging report is generated.

 For example, most companies bill their customers toward the end of the month, and the aging report is generated days later.
 This means that the report will show the previous month’s invoices as past the due date, when, in fact, some could have been paid shortly after the aging report was generated.

 Also, generating the report before the month ends will show fewer receivables whereas, in reality, there are more receivables pending payment for the company.
 Management should match their credit terms to the periods of the aging reports to get an accurate presentation of the accounts receivable.

 CFI offers the Financial Modeling and Valuation Analyst (FMVA)® certification program for those looking to take their careers to the next level.
 To keep learning and advancing your career, the following CFI resources will be helpful: